 Another problem is purely computational.
 What if the dimensionality of the vectors is really big?
-It is computationally expensive to invert large matrices.
+Apart from the issue of neural plausibility, it is computationally expensive to invert large matrices.
 The above gradient descent procedure avoids the problem of inverting large matrices, but it involved computing a global error term over all the training pairs.
 We would like a method which would learn a regression mapping without having to store all the training pairs with the accompanying computation of a global error term.
 Instead, we'd like to compute an error term incrementally, trial-by-trial.